openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 * a `run` section with commands to be executed.

 To add a new step with new tests, navigate to the job and use the above template (or any existing step in the job) for the new step.
-Refer to the [Overview of the Reusable Workflows](./reusable_workflows.md) to learn more about workflows and job organization.
+Refer to the [Reusable Workflows page](./reusable_workflows.md) to learn more about workflows and job organization.

 ### Creating a New Job